Dunkin’ POP App

 Problem Statement

 My company provides customer support for over 8,000 Dunkin’ franchisees nationwide.
-During each new marketing campaign, our team is overwhelmed with hundreds of calls per day.
+During the beginning of each new marketing campaign, our team became overwhelmed with managing hundreds of calls per day.

-I aimed to conduct some research to better understand the users, their top issues, and potential needs.
+I aimed to conduct research to better understand our users, their top issues, and potential needs.

 Users